Moody’s strips US government of top credit rating

 “Nobody takes his ‘analysis’ seriously.
 He has been proven wrong time and time again,” Cheung said.

-A gridlocked political system has been unable to tackle the huge deficits accumulated by the US.
+A gridlocked political system has been unable to tackle the huge deficits that the US has accumulated.
 Republicans reject tax increases, and Democrats are reluctant to cut spending.

 On Friday, House Republicans failed to push a big package of tax breaks and spending cuts through the Budget Committee.
-A small group of hard-right Republican lawmakers, insisting on steeper cuts to Medicaid and President Joe Biden’s green energy tax breaks, joined all Democrats in opposing it, a rare political setback for the Republican president.
+A small group of hard-right Republican lawmakers, insisting on steeper cuts to Medicaid and President Joe Biden’s green energy tax breaks, joined all Democrats in opposing it – a rare political setback for the Republican president.

+Since his return to the White House on January 20, Trump has said he would balance the budget while his Treasury Secretary, Scott Bessent, has repeatedly said the current administration aims to lower US government funding costs.

+Trump’s attempts to cut spending through Elon Musk’s Department of Government Efficiency have fallen far short of its initial goals.
+And attempts to raise revenue through tariffs have sparked concerns about a trade war and global slowdown, roiling markets.